MikalaiDrabovich/fast-pixel-classification-dnn-caffe/README.md

 A complete example, from reading input images, to saving frames/videos

+Model descritptions and trained weigthts should be copied to ./models folder

 Some additional python modules may be required: numpy, cv2, weave